-- · Mark your selections on the proxy card. - Date and sign your name exactly as it appears on your proxy card. - · Mail the proxy card in the enclosed postage-paid envelope provided to you. - If you received a Notice of Internet Availability of Proxy Materials and would like to vote in writing, please follow the instructions in the notice to obtain paper proxy materials.
+- · Mark your selections on the proxy card. - Date and sign your name exactly as it appears on your proxy card. - · Mail the proxy card in the enclosed postage-paid envelope provided to you.

 To vote by proxy if you are a beneficial owner of shares held through a broker, bank or other nominee, you may submit voting instructions to your broker, bank or other nominee.
 Please refer to information from your broker, bank or other nominee on how to submit voting instructions.